-The mulch of autumn leaves were soft underfoot as we crept between dark silhouettes.
-Half-dead forests always reminded me of hunting, and something deep within asserted that we were not playing the part of the hunters.
+The mulch of autumn leaves was soft underfoot as we crept between dark silhouettes.
+Half-dead forests always reminded me of hunting, but something deep within asserted that we were not playing the part of the hunters.
 I squinted, struggling to see through the trees which were growing tall and dense.
-Dusk was shining its last brilliant rays of orange light across the sky, and beneath a thick canopy of pine needles and ash leaves, darkness was broken by small arrows of burning light.
+Dusk was shining its last brilliant rays of orange light across the sky, breaking the dark canopy of pine needles and ash leaves with small arrows of burning light.

 The time of day had arrived when the worst things that crept the earth were invited to emerge from their burrows and hiding holes.
 That same gut feeling as before told me that we should turn, run back the way we had come, and never return.

 I looked them over, one by one, their eyes meeting mine.
-Kori stood, her thin face shrouded beneath an evergreen hood.
-Evand, tall and thick, shouldered a well-worn battle axe.
+Kori’s thin face shrouded beneath an evergreen hood.
+Evand, tall and thick shouldered, wielding a well-worn battle axe.
 And Merek, scouting the rear, wore dark spectacles which reflected tinted orange light.
-His owl eyes would see better in the dark than mine would during the day.
+His owl eyes could see better in the dark than mine during the day.

 “How do you know we’re on the right path?”
 Jash asked, a slight tremor cutting through his breath.

 “Let’s not mistake foolishness and confidence,” I said, pressing forward through the brush.
-It was difficult to see, but the faint light.
-“They might be smarter or better prepared than anyone has given the bandits credit for.”
+It was difficult to see by the faint light.
+“They might be smarter or better prepared than anyone has given these bandits credit for.”

-“I heard they massacred their entire guard force before anyone could respond.
-They say that the men were torn apart like they’d been attacked by a wild-“
+“I heard they massacred the entire guard force before anyone could respond.
+They say the men were torn apart like they’d been attacked by a wild—”

 “Relax,” Evand said, accentuating the word.
 “You’re hunting with the best.
 People don’t come to Ravens Cross with contracts because they think we’re incapable.”